Evan-Tyo/Blog/content/drafts/setting-up-gitlabs.md

 - Locate the code sent to your registered email
 - Enter the code to complete account creation

-You should now have an account set up with GitLabs.
+You should now have an account set up with GitLab.

 ### Skipping Initial Resource Setup
-GitLabs will immediately ask if you want to create or import a new Group and a new Project.
+GitLab will immediately ask if you want to create or import a new Group and a new Project.

 > Personally, I don't like being asked to create a new resource with a new account.
 I would rather first explore how the service operates then create resources at my own pace.
-Since I didn't understand what a Group or Project was in regards to GitLabs, I created the required ones in order to get past account creation, then decided to delete them.
+Since I didn't understand what a Group or Project was in regards to GitLab, I created the required ones in order to get past account creation, then decided to delete them.

 My steps:
 1. Create a group titled "Group" and a project titled "Project"